-38 children hospitalised after meningitis shot in ChadJanuary 21st, 2013 in Pediatrics /
+38 children hospitalised after meningitis shot in ChadJanuary 21, 2013 in Medicine & Health / Pediatrics

 Thirty-eight children from northern Chad have been hospitalised after being vaccinated for meningitis in a government campaign, the health minister said Monday.

 "During the last phase of the vaccination campaign organised at Gouro (near the Libyan border) on December 11 to 15, 2012, unusual reactions were noted," Health Minister Mamouth Nahor NGawara told AFP.

 The health ministry sent the children to two hospitals in the capital NDjamena and then flew seven of them to Tunisia "for further exams and more specialised care", N'Gawara added, saying that "their state of health is not worrying".